 This is one of those flowers that makes you want to learn how to draw or watercolor.
-In the fall, Stokes Aster fills its short greenery with purple pinwheel flowers.
+Stokes Aster fills its short greenery in the summer into fall with purple pinwheel flowers.
 The flowers look like they’re cut out of tissue paper and glued together using tweezers.
 You may need to shoo the pollinators away to get a good picture—these native flowers are bee magnets.
-Stokes Aster are super easy to grow and are even sometimes found at big-box nurseries.
+Stokes Aster are easy to grow and are even sometimes found at big-box nurseries.
 Scroll on for more pictures and planting tips.

 Dig Deeper